magento/knowledge-base/src/troubleshooting/miscellaneous/disable-magento-banner-output-to-improve-site-performance.md

 ## Issue

-The Adobe Banner module is enabled, but not used.
+The `Magento_Banner` module is enabled, but not used.

 To check if this is the case: